Carlton

 Carlton's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Carlton's health outcomes show exceptional results, notably among younger age groups with a low prevalence of common health conditions.
-Private health cover is held by approximately 48% of Carlton's total population (~11,390 people), compared to Greater Melbourne's 56.0%.
-Nationally, the average is 55.3%.
+Carlton's health outcomes show excellent results, with younger age groups having particularly low prevalence rates for common health conditions.
+Approximately 48% (~11,386 people) of Carlton residents have private health cover, compared to Greater Melbourne's 56.0%.
+Nationally, this figure stands at 55.3%.

-Mental health issues and asthma are the most prevalent medical conditions in Carlton, affecting 10.1% and 7.0% of residents respectively.
-76.9% of residents report being completely free from medical ailments, compared to Greater Melbourne's 79.8%.
-The area has a higher proportion of residents aged 65 and over at 5.9% (1,409 people), which may require additional attention.
+Mental health issues and asthma are the most prevalent medical conditions in Carlton, affecting 10.1 and 7.0% of residents respectively.
+A total of 76.9% of Carlton residents report being completely free from medical ailments, compared to Greater Melbourne's 79.8%.
+Carlton has a higher proportion of older residents (aged 65 and over), at 5.9% (1,409 people), than the broader population.

 Frequently Asked Questions - Health